SoftwareDefinedBuildings/upmu-plotter/README.md

 * resetStart (optional) - The start time that should be used when the "Reset Zoom" button is clicked.
 If not specified, a default value close to the start time initially displayed is chosen.
 For consistency, this value is specified in nanoseconds since the UNIX epoch in UTC time, but the value used is only precise up to the second.
 * resetEnd (optional) - The end time that should be used when the "Reset Zoom" button is clicked.
 If not specified, a default value close to the end time initially displayed is chosen.
 For consistency, this value is specified in nanoseconds since the UNIX epoch in UTC time, but the value used is only precise up to the second.
 * tz (optional) - The time zone in which the graph should be displayed.
 Defaults to "America/Los_Angeles".
 All dates in the permalink are specified in nanoseconds since the epoch in UTC time, regardless of the value of this parameter.
+* dst (optional) - Indicates whether Daylight Savings Time is (TRUE) or is not (FALSE) in effect for the specified timezone.
 * streams (required) - A list of objects specifying streams (see below for the schema of these objects).
 * window\_type (optional) - A string specifying the type of window to be used.
 The possible values are "fixed", "last", and "now".
 If an invalid string is used or the key is omitted altogether, defaults to "fixed".
 * window\_width (conditional) - The width of the window, specified in nanoseconds since the epoch (but precise to milliseconds).
 Required if the window\_type is "last" or "now", otherwise ignored.